 Fix a finite field $\ffield$ with $q$ elements.
 A linear operator channel (LOC), also called a multiplicative matrix channel, with input random variable $X\in\ffield^{T\times M}$ and output random variable $Y\in\ffield^{T\times N}$ is given by

-where $H$ is called a \emph{transfer matrix}.
+where $H\in \ffield^{M\times N}$ is called a \emph{transfer matrix}.
 We assume that $X$ and $H$ are independent, and the transfer matrices in different channel uses are independent and follow the same distribution.
 For both the transmitter and receiver, the distribution of $H$ is given a priori, but the instances of $H$ are unknown.

-A LOC can be used to model communication through a network employing linear network coding \cite{linear,alg}.
-Consider a network coding scenario, where the source node encodes its message into batches (also called generations, classes or chunks), each of which contains $M$ packets of $T$ symbols \cite{chou03, maym06}.
-Network nodes generate new packets by taking linear combinations of the packages in one batch.
+A LOC is used to model communication through a network employing linear network coding \cite{linear,alg}.
+Consider a network coding scenario where the source node encodes its message into batches (also called generations, classes or chunks), each of which contains $M$ packets of $T$ symbols \cite{chou03, maym06}.
+Intermediate network nodes generate new packets by taking linear combinations of the packages among the same batch.
 There may be packet loss and network topological dynamics during the transmission.
-The finally received packets of a batch are all linear combinations of the original packets of the batch.
+The finally received $N$ packets of a batch are all linear combinations of the original packets of the batch.
 Such a network transmission can be modeled by a LOC.

 Coding problems for LOCs have been studied for various scenarios.
 If $T$ is much larger than $M$, parts of $X$ can be used to transmit an identity matrix so that the receiver can recover the instances of $H$.
 Such a scheme, called \emph{channel training}, has been widely used for random linear network coding \cite{ho06j} and is asymptotically optimal when $T$ goes to infinity.
-The maximum achievable rate of channel training (by multiple uses of the channel) can be achieved using random linear codes \cite{yang10bf}, and a channel training scheme with low encoding/decoding complexity has been proposed \cite{yang11ac,yang12s1} by generalizing fountain codes.
-However, if $T$ is not much larger than $M$, the overhead used to explicitly recover the instances of $H$ is dominating.
-In this scenario, different coding schemes must be studied.
+The maximum achievable rate of channel training (by multiple uses of the channel) can be achieved using random linear codes \cite{yang10bf}, and a channel training scheme with low encoding/decoding complexity has been proposed \cite{yang11ac,yang12bats} by generalizing fountain codes.
+However, if $T$ is not much larger than $M$, the overhead used to explicitly recover the instances of $H$ is dominating, and hence different coding schemes must be studied.